Brave New World (The Vampire Diaries): Plot

 Damon, after his meeting with Caroline, discusses with Elena and Stefan what they should do.
-Damon says that they have to kill her but Elena and Stefan do not agree.
+Damon says that they have to kill her because her knowledge will endanger them, but Elena and Stefan do not agree.
 They start looking for Caroline who is wandering the carnival and she is hungry.
 She finds Carter, who's bleeding after his encounter with Tyler and Mason, and attacks him.
+In another part of the carnival, Matt tells Bonnie that Caroline has been acting crazy all day.
+She says it’s normal for her to be emotional after almost dying but Matt says it was more than that.

+Stefan and Elena keep searching for Caroline.
+Stefan smells blood and they head in that direction.
 Damon finds Caroline first who is confused and she now feels guilty for killing Carter.
 Damon promises that he will help her and when he is ready to stake her, Stefan arrives and stops him.
+Damon tries to stake her again, but this time Elena gets between them and tells him to stop.
+He does, but he tells Elena that anything that happens now is on her.

-Bonnie arrives at the scene and sees that Caroline is a vampire.
+Bonnie arrives at the scene and realizes that Caroline is a vampire.
 Stefan takes Caroline away to help her and tell her how she can control her hunger and he promises that he will not let anything happen to her.
+Caroline asks him why Katherine turned her, but he doesn’t know.
 Outside, Bonnie attacks Damon because she blames him for everything bad that has happened.
-She uses her powers to put water on fire and starts burning him.
+She uses her powers to light a fire and starts burning him.
 Elena manages to stop her and they leave.

 Damon returns home and finds Jeremy waiting for him with a stake in his hand.
 He came to kill him but changed his mind and warns Damon not to drink from the whiskey bottle since he put vervain in it.
-He drops his stake and leaves.
+He shows Damon a stake and says he came there to kill him, but then throws it away.
+Damon asks him why he changed his mind.
+Jeremy says his father and his uncle hated vampires because they were taught to, but he realizes that killing Damon wouldn’t solve anything.
+Damon says his father felt the same way.
+Jeremy leaves.

+Matt sneaks into Caroline‘s room and tells her that even though she was acting crazy today, he loves her.
+They hug.
+Her face starts to change, but she does the breathing exercise Stefan showed her and it changes back to normal.

 The episode ends with Stefan trying to give Elena a normal ending to her day making her wish come true.
-He takes her back to the carnival and they get at the top of the Ferris Wheel where they admire the view and kiss.
+He takes her back to the now closed carnival and then jumps with her to the top of the Ferris Wheel where they admire the view and kiss.